michalczaplinski/musicumulus/roadmap.md

 ✅only show streamable tracks
 ✅put the track filter in one place.
 ✅correct the player mobile layout

-- skipping the tracks forward and back
+✅ skipping the tracks forward and back

 - seeking track position
 - add volume controls
+-
+- only show the Player once a track is playing
 - add the fontawesome icons on tracks
 - add global "snackbar" notifications